 Local commercial logging operations and their customers will benefit from the influx of the raw timber into the market.
-In addition to generating royalties to the State's general fund, the proposed sales will create economic benefits to the Delta Junction community and to other locations in Alaska.
-The Delta Junction business community will receive direct economic benefits from providing support services for the operators through sales of fuel, food, housing, medical and miscellaneous supplies.
-The residents of the area will receive an indirect benefit through any local taxes paid by the operator and employees during the timber harvest operations.
+In addition to generating royalties to the State's general fund, the proposed sales will create economic benefits to the Fairbanks and Nenana communities and to other locations in Alaska.
+The local business community will receive direct economic benefits from providing support services for the operators through sales of fuel, food, housing, medical and miscellaneous supplies.
+Local residents may receive an indirect benefit through any local taxes paid by the operator and employees during the timber harvest operations.